 When it's time for opening presents, there is often a person (or two) who starts tearing through the wrapping and ripping boxes open, even looking a little maniacal.

 They grab one present, tear the wrapping open to see what's in it, then grab another and another, until you have a flashback to the out-of-control crowd at the last Black Friday sale.

-They open their presents so quickly that they don't seem to register what each gift is, and you'd better be well prepared with practice of wildlife photography if you expect to get some good pictures.
+They open their presents so quickly that they don't seem to register what each gift is, and you'd better be well-prepared with some practice of wildlife photography if you expect to get any good pictures.
 And you can abandon all hope of seeing who received what and how they liked it.
 (They probably haven't really registered it, so they don't even know yet how they liked it.)

 Opening presents doesn't have to happen this way, no matter what greedy or over-excited souls are hovering around the Christmas tree.
 You can slow that process down considerably.
 The first time you do it, they will undoubtedly complain.
 However, you will probably find that the complaints only happen that first time, before the presents are opened using this new method.

 First, when distributing presents from under the tree, don't let anyone start until the "OK" is given.
 Make a stack of presents for each person, but don't allow the stack to form in front of each person.
 Put each stack off to the side, perhaps along a wall.

 2. Have Everyone Take One Present From Their Stack at a Time

 Tell people that each one can go to his or her stack and pick one present at a time to open, then return to his or her seat with the present.
 (If anyone has mobility problems, someone else can help by bringing the present to be opened.)

 - No opening presents is allowed until the person reaches his or her seat.